Shapley Value Computation in Ontology-Mediated Query Answering: Strengthening the -Hardness Result

 \begin{proof} Since $Q\defeq \withT{q}$ is "non-FO-rewritable" "w.r.t. consistent ABoxes" and is only concerned by the finite set of predicates that appear in $(q,\T)$, it must contain arbitrarily large $\T$-"consistent" "minimal supports".
+Thus, for every $N\in\lN$, let $S^N$ be a $\T$-"consistent" minimal support with $|S^N| \geq N $.